Rhode Island: Elections

 Rhode Island's population barely crosses the threshold beyond the minimum of three for additional votes in both the federal House of Representatives and Electoral College; it is well represented relative to its population, with the eighth-highest number of electoral votes and second-highest number of House Representatives per resident.
 Based on its area, Rhode Island has the highest density of electoral votes of any state.

 Federally, Rhode Island is a reliably Democratic state during presidential elections, usually supporting the Democratic presidential nominee.
 The state voted for the Republican presidential candidate until 1908.
 Since then, it has voted for the Republican nominee for president seven times, and the Democratic nominee 17 times.
 The last 16 presidential elections in Rhode Island have resulted in the Democratic Party winning the Ocean State's Electoral College votes 12 times.
 In the 1980 presidential election, Rhode Island was one of six states to vote against Republican Ronald Reagan.
 Reagan was the last Republican to win any of the state's counties in a Presidential election until Donald Trump won Kent County in 2016.
-In 1988, George H. W. Bush won over 40% of the state's popular vote, something no Republican has done since.
+In 1988, George H. W. Bush won over 40% of the state's popular vote, something no Republican did until 2024, when Donald Trump won nearly 42% of the vote.

 Rhode Island was the Democrats' leading state in 1960, 1964, 1968, 1988 and 2000, and second-best in 1968, 1972, 1996, and 2004.
 Rhode Island's most one-sided Presidential election result was in 1964, with over 80% of Rhode Island's votes going for Lyndon B. Johnson.
 In 2004, Rhode Island gave John Kerry more than a 20-percentage-point margin of victory (the third-highest of any state), with 59.4% of its vote.
 All but three of Rhode Island's 39 cities and towns voted for the Democratic candidate.
 The exceptions were East Greenwich, West Greenwich, and Scituate.
 In 2008, Rhode Island gave Barack Obama a 28-percentage-point margin of victory (the third-highest of any state), with 63% of its vote.
 All but one of Rhode Island's 39 cities and towns voted for the Democratic candidate (the exception being Scituate).

 In a 2020 study, Rhode Island was ranked as the 19th easiest state for citizens to vote in.